genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 .. image:: images/Microbiome_overrepresented_sequences.png

-The last two QC metrics — "Sequence duplication levels" and "Overrepresented sequences" — should not be used to evaluate 16S microbiome samples.
+The last two QC metrics — **Sequence duplication levels** and **Overrepresented sequences** — should not be used to evaluate 16S microbiome samples.
 Since we are looking at sequencing data for only a single gene, we are expecting to see an excess of highly similar sequences, and in turn, to get failures for these modules.